Korma96/semantic-textual-similarity/README.md

-# semantic-textual-similarity
-My bachelor degree paper, presentation and code
+# My bachelor degree paper, presentation and code

 Bachelor thesis: "Comparison of models for identifying the semantic similarity of sentences"